 Amy Helm and band (photo by Gus Philippas/WFUV)

 Legacy is a complex thing, especially when you are born with the last name of Helm.
 But there is no example of a legacy more full of light and hope than this one, and Amy Helm has always charted a path of her own.

-Since the mid-2000s, Helm has made four albums with her band, Ollabelle, worked with her dad — the legendary Levon Helm — to build the now-famous Midnight Rambles in Woodstock.
-She has also co-produced and played on her father's Grammy-winning comeback album, Dirt Farmer, and she toured with the Midnight Ramble Band.
+Since the mid-2000s, Helm has made four albums with her band Ollabelle and worked with her dad, the legendary Levon Helm, to build Midnight Rambles in Woodstock.
+She also co-produced and played on her father's Grammy-winning comeback album, Dirt Farmer, and she toured with the Midnight Ramble Band.